Volunteer in Botswana

 Volunteer Programs in Botswana

-Apply to join projects where you can help wildlife, communities and the environment.
-Working with animals like elephants and leopards and keeping them safe from poachers is a magical experience but there are also a lot more programs available.
-As a volunteer you can partake in hands-on conservation in the African wilderness.
+Apply to join projects where you can help wildlife and the environment.
+Working with animals like elephants and leopards and keeping them safe from poachers is a magical experience.
+You can partake in hands-on conservation in the African wilderness.
 Days are spent out in vehicles or on foot tracking and monitoring the area's amazing wildlife, and evenings in true bush style, by a camp fire under the star-lit sky in a wonderful, rustic river-side camp.

 Every project is different but if you are working on a wildlife or community program this is what to expect: